-To review, xv6 ensures that each process can only use its own memory, and that a process sees its memory as having contiguous virtual addresses. xv6 implements the first by setting the PTE_U bit only on PTEs of virtual addresses that refer to the process's own memory.
+To review, xv6 ensures that each process can only use its own memory, and that setupkym+code each process sees its memory as having contiguous virtual addresses starting at zero. xv6 implements the first by setting the PTE\U bit only on PTEs of virtual addresses that refer to the process's own memory.
 It implements the second using the ability of page tables to translate successive virtual addresses to whatever physical pages happen to be allocated to the process.